cogu/c-apx/README.md

 ### Current status of master branch (v0.3.0a)

-- apx-server should be considered "minimum viable product".
+- Full support for APX v1.2 specification.
+- APX server should have the same feature set as seen in [v0.2.6](https://github.com/cogu/c-apx/releases/tag/v0.2.6).
-- GCC support only (Visual Studio project is currently out of sync).
+- Linux and GCC support only (Visual Studio project on Windows needs update).
+- Dynamic clients is fully supported.
-- APX-ES is not yet supported (needs refactoring/rework).
+- APX-ES clients not yet supported (needs rewrite from v0.2 to v0.3).
-- Dynamic nodes only (code-generated nodes not yet implemented).
-- Limited data type support:
-  - uint8
-  - uint16
-  - uint32
-  - uint8 array (fixed length)
-  - uint16 array (fixed length)
-  - uint32 array (fixed length)
+- Static clients not yet supported (needs rewrite from v0.2 to v0.3).

+## Dynamic vs. Static Clients

+### Static Clients

+Static clients uses a code generator (see [Python APX](https://github.com/cogu/py-apx)) to generate C code from APX definitions files.
+The generated code is fast and integrates well with type definitions shared with an AUTOSAR RTE generator.

+### Dynamic Clients

+Dynamic clients parses an APX definition file in runtime and builds small byte code programs (in-memory) which then executes through a virtual machine (VM).
+This method has more flexibility since it doesn't require C code to be generated or compiled as an intermediate step.

 ## What is APX?

-APX is a software technology designed for the automotive industry.
+APX is a software solution designed for the automotive industry.
 It is used to stream automotive signals in real-time to (or from) Linux or Windows systems.
 APX is designed to work well for high-frequency signal changes (low latency updates) over short distances (SPI buses, local area ethernet or local host).

 APX is a client-server solution.
 In a typical setup, one apx-server instance executes on Linux (or Windows).